nmontefusco/UE4EngineerTest/README.md

 ## Instructions
 ### Setup

-Fork this repository before cloning
+Fork this repository before cloning.
+Once forked, feel free to submit to it as much as you'd like.
+When completed, send us an email and a link to your fork of the repository.

 ### Create a robot that randomly navigates an environment.